slerman12/Help-me/3-Disproof.md

 7. Develop another brand new research plan
 8. All of this on behalf of a brand new interim committee, people I don't know who never knew my research during my PhD prior to our one and only meeting
-10. All of this amid induced health issues and in my sixth year
+10. All of this amid induced health issues and in my 6th year
 11. For less than New York State's legal living wage
 12. Within a one to few month timeframe
 13. No extensions unless all of this first